osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ![](../images/FlowToolEdit.png)

-Selecting a qualified element on the diagram or *Outline* view will add the element to the flow's segments or in modes.
+Selecting an appropriate element on the diagram or *Outline* view will add the element to the flow's segments or in modes.

 ### Deleting
 Flow implementations and end-to-end flows can be deleted by selecting a flow from the flow drop-down in the toolbar and selecting the *Delete* button ![](../images/FlowToolbarDelete.png).